Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023).md

 [[Phase 4 - DeSci & Chill]] is to chill out with my family, meditate lots and work quietly funding / organising decentralised science (de-sci) so smart people can work on fundamental physics and computational cognitive science.
 Likely remotely in a special economic zone, post-nation state territory with no guns and insane natural abundance due to human-nature technological harmony.

 To achieve most of this I'm Networking 100 positive-sum friends building for human flourishing.
+I'm also building a curriculum and ['accelerator' for people to work on the Economics, Education, Environment (EEE) Trilema](https://twitter.com/Serjhunt_ARK/status/1678684817276256256?s=20)

 I work best with playful and easy going 'researchers' who's existentialism is derived from some form of meaning crisis, with a heavy bias towards action and building things.
 DM me [@serjhunt_Ark](https://twitter.com/Serjhunt_ARK)